kubernetes/website/content/en/blog/_posts/2023-05-11-nodeport-dynamic-and-static-allocation.md

 ## How can you avoid NodePort Service port conflicts?
 Kubernetes 1.24 introduced changes for `type: ClusterIP` Services, dividing the CIDR range for cluster IP addresses into two blocks that use different allocation policies to [reduce the risk of conflicts](/docs/reference/networking/virtual-ips/#avoiding-collisions).
-In Kubernetes 1.27, as an alpha feature, you can adopt a similar policy for `type: NodePort` Servies.
+In Kubernetes 1.27, as an alpha feature, you can adopt a similar policy for `type: NodePort` Services.
 You can enable a new [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) `ServiceNodePortStaticSubrange`.
 Turning this on allows you to use a different port allocation strategy for `type: NodePort` Services, and reduce the risk of collision.